wloving77/dmtl4-MCS/src/introduction.md

 ## Preface

-This course, developed, taught, and evolved by Kevin Sullivan at the University of Virginia, is offered as a possible model for replacing the traditional (with many exceptions) second course for undergraduate computer science (CS) students.
-That is discrete mathematics and theory (DMT).
+This course is offered as a possible model for replacing the traditional (with many exceptions) second course for undergraduate computer science (CS) students, namely\

-Such courses generally employ quasi-formal (not expected to pass strict checking of correctness regarding syntax, semantics, etc. For centuries, learning and practicing in the many uses of these formal languages has been a paper, pencil, and chalkboard affair.
+discrete mathematics and theory (DMT).
+Such courses generally employ quasi-formal natural language to present mathematical concepts rather than machine-checked formal langauge; with coverage limited to first order theory and induction limited to that over the natural numbers.

-Now we have exceptionally good tooling for checked formal reason in logics that unify higher-order logic (with first-order theory as an easy special case), mathemetics, and computation.
+Yet we now have exceptionally good tooling for checked formal reason in logics that are clearly suitable for presenting mathematics with great clarity and precision and with machine checking not only of syntax but of correctness.
 It appears to be a good time to seriously consider making the switch.

 The crucial parameter is in the choice of the foundational theory of mathematics on which to base the entire course.
 A common choice has always been first-order set theory.
-But what we now know, from decades of research is that set theory is highly problematical as a foundation for tooling for unified trustworthy, highly expressive, and machine- checked logical, mathematical, and computational reasoning.
+But what we now know, from decades of researh, is that set theory is problematical as a foundation for tooling for highly expressive, machine-checked abstract logical, mathematical, and computational reasoning.

 The alternative is type theory.
 If one takes first-order set theory as the foundation, types are then represented in those terms, and machines have to deal with structures